Concessionary fares on the British railway network: Senior Railcard

 This railcard costs £35.00, and is available to anybody aged 60 or over.
 Applications must be supported by a valid birth certificate, passport or driving licence confirming the applicant's age.
 Up to the early 1990s, up to four accompanying children could travel for £1.00 each, and the standard discount on the full adult fare was 50%.
 The railcard was known at that time as the Senior Citizen Railcard.
 In 1992, however, the "new" Senior Railcard was phased in; the standard discount became 34%, and there was no longer a discount for accompanying children.
 The discount is now 33.4%.
 Again, not all ticket types qualify for a discount.
 There are no time restrictions except in for journeys wholly within the Network Railcard area, where it cannot be used before 09:30.
 Certain county councils or other local authorities subsidise Senior Railcards for their residents.

-Family and Friends Railcard (formerly Family Railcard)
+Family and Friends Railcard

-This railcard costs £35.00, and is available to anybody aged 16 or over.
+Formerly known as the family railcard, this railcard costs £35.00, and is available to anybody aged 16 or over.
 A second adult can be named as a co-holder.
 At least one adult (which must include one of the named holders) and one child must travel in order to receive the discounts, which are: